axeltidemann/self_dot/README.md

 ## Specific Mac OS X stuff:

-These are some experiences found when installing the software under 10.7.5 and 10.8.5
+These are some experiences found when installing the software under 10.7.5 and 10.8.5.

-On Mac 10.7.5, CMake was required before installing OpenCV http://www.cmake.org/cmake/resources/software.html
+On Mac 10.7.5, CMake was required before installing OpenCV: http://www.cmake.org/cmake/resources/software.html

 On 10.7.5 this had to be set prior to installation of scipy: